redis/redis-doc/docs/getting-started/_index.md

 Make sure that everything is working as expected:

-* Try pinging your instance with redis-cli.
+* Try pinging your instance within a `redis-cli` session using the `PING` command.
-* Do a test save with `redis-cli save` and check that the dump file is correctly stored into `/var/redis/6379/` (you should find a file called `dump.rdb`).
+* Do a test save with `redis-cli save` and check that a dump file is correctly saved to `/var/redis/6379/dump.rdb`.
-* Check that your Redis instance is correctly logging in the log file.
+* Check that your Redis instance is logging to the `/var/log/redis_6379.log` file.
-* If it's a new machine where you can try it without problems make sure that after a reboot everything is still working.
+* If it's a new machine where you can try it without problems, make sure that after a reboot everything is still working.

-Note: The above instructions don't include all of the Redis configuration parameters that you could change, for instance, to use AOF persistence instead of RDB persistence, or to set up replication, and so forth.
+Note: The above instructions don't include all of the Redis configuration parameters that you could change.
+For example, to use AOF persistence instead of RDB persistence, or to set up replication, and so forth.
-Make sure to read the example [`redis.conf`](https://github.com/redis/redis/blob/6.2/redis.conf) file (that is heavily commented).
+Make sure to read the example [redis.conf](/docs/management/config-file/) file, which is heavily annotated to help guide you on making changes, and also the [configuration article on this site](/docs/management/config/).

 <hr>